Ecotropism

 Ecotropism or ecotropic (from eco – hearth and tropic – to turn towards) refers to the philosophy that for human culture to be healthy, it must exist as in an ecological niche and thereby relate appropriately with all the fields of forces of nature, organic and inorganic.
 The following form of the term has been used since 1990 in the publication of "Toward an Ecotropic Poetry", by John Campion and John Herndon.

 Ecotropism can also indicate that a pathogen, like a virus or a bacterium, has a narrow host range and can infect one or a small group of species or cell culture lines.

+Ecotropism in plants

+In biology and ecology, Ecotropism refers to the way organisms and ecosystems respond to environmental changes, ensuring survival and adaptation in shifting conditions.
+It is closely related to tropism which is the movement or growth of organisms in respire to external stimuli such as light or gravity.
+Ecotropism can be observed at multiple levels, from individuals species to entire ecosystems.

+Plants exhibit multiple tropic responses that can be characterised under Ecotropism.